This post may contain affiliate links. Please read our disclosure policy.

 I try to buy shrimp labeled “shell split and deveined” which are super easy to peel.

-I like to serve this Skinny Southern BBQ Shrimp with warm crusty French Bread or Cauliflower Rice and Roasted Vegetables.
+I like to serve this Southern BBQ Shrimp with warm crusty French Bread or Cauliflower Rice and Roasted Vegetables.
 Traditionalists may want to serve it on grits.

 4 SmartPoints (Green plan)